elizaphy/Hacker-News-clone/README.md

 ### Post Page

-- Browse through the latest top stories, new stories and bast stories from Hacker News
+- Browse through the latest top stories, new stories and best stories from Hacker News
 - Use pagination to navigate through more stories
 - Click on any story to view its details
 - Click the external link icon to visit the original source